-- 1. A new development or redevelopment activity associated with a water-dependent facility or located in an approved Buffer Management Area; or - 2.
+- 1. A new development or redevelopment activity associated with a water-dependent facility or located in an approved Modified Buffer Area; or - 2.
 A shore erosion control activity constructed in accordance with COMAR 26.24.02, COMAR 27.01.04, and this Ordinance; - 3.
 A development or redevelopment activity approved in accordance with the variance provisions of this Ordinance; - 4.
 A new development or redevelopment activity on a lot or parcel that was created before January 1, 2010 where: - a.
 The Buffer is expanded for highly erodible soil on a slope less than 15 percent or is expanded for a hydric soil and the expanded Buffer occupies at least 75% of the lot or parcel; - b.
 The development or redevelopment is located in the expanded portion of the Buffer and not within the 100-foot Buffer; and - c.
 Mitigation occurs at a 2:1 ratio based on the lot coverage of the proposed development activity that is in the expanded Buffer. - 5.
-A new or replacement septic system on a local created before January 31, 1988, where: - a.
-The Health Department has determined that the Buffer is the only available location for the septic system; and - b.
-Mitigation is provided at a 1:1 ratio for the area of canopy cleared of any forest or developed woodland. - C. Buffer establishment in vegetation.

-An applicant for a development activity, redevelopment activity or a change in land use that occurs outside the Buffer, but is located on a on a riparian lot or parcel that includes the minimum 100-foot Buffer, shall establish the Buffer in vegetation if the Buffer is not fully forested or fully established in woody or wetland vegetation.
-A Buffer Management Plan in accordance with the standards of this §F is required.
+A septic system on a lot created before August 7, 1986, where mitigation is provided at a 1:1 ratio for area of canopy cleared of any forest or developed woodland. - 6.
+Associated with the placement of dredged material under COMAR 27.01.03.03D. - C. Buffer establishment in vegetation. - 1.
+The requirements of this regulation are applicable to: - a. a development or redevelopment activity that occurs on a lot or parcel that includes a buffer to tidal waters, a tidal wetland, or a tributary stream if that development or redevelopment activity is located outside the buffer; and - b.
+The approval of a subdivision that includes a buffer to tidal waters, a tidal wetland, or a tributary stream. - 2.
+If an applicant for a subdivision of a lot uses or leases the lot for an agricultural purpose, the applicant: - a.
+If accordance with local land recordation requirements, shall record an approved buffer management plan under Section F of this Part; and - b.
+If authorized by the local jurisdiction, may delay implementation of the buffer management plan until the use of the lot is converted to a non-agricultural purpose. - 3.
+The requirements of this regulation are not applicable to an in-kind replacement of a structure. - 4.
+A local jurisdiction shall require an applicant to establish the buffer in vegetation in accordance with Part E of this chapter and to provide a buffer management plan under Part F of this chapter when an applicant applies for: - a.
+Approval of a subdivision; - b.
+Conversion from one land use to another land use on a lot or a parcel; or - c.
+Development on a lot or a parcel created before January 1, 2010. - 5.
+If a Buffer is not fully forested or fully established in woody or wetland vegetation, the Buffer shall be established through planting in accordance with COMAR 27.01.09.01-1.